 As you can expect, the costs of international health coverage increase as you get older.
 However, you can check out our premium reductions page for some tips on how to lower your international healthcare premiums.
 These are quite relevant for expats of any age.
 You should keep in mind that your premiums will increase with age and the destination country can have a big impact on your premiums.
 If you are older and plan to live abroad for life, make sure you get a plan that can cover you for life as an expat!

 Choose an International Health Plans that Covers You for Life

 The short answer is that yes, you can buy an international health insurance policy that will cover you for life when retiring abroad.
 However, only a few global health plan providers will cover expatriates for life if approved.
 Some require you to apply before age 69 while others restrict coverage after a certain age.
 We like the Cigna Global Health Options plan because retired expats can apply at any age and once approve, cover is there for life as long as they remain an expat.
 Once you return home, the plans will not be renewable as they expect you to go back onto your country’s domestic plan.

 But note that like all individual expat health plans, the coverage is subject to medical underwriting and you can’t apply until you are 45 days out from moving abroad.
 So it is possible that after the initial medical questions on the online application via our site, the insurer’s underwriters may decline you, ask for additional premiums or exclude a pre-existing medical condition.
 You can always ask the underwriter or talk to us about providing additional information.

 Do you still have questions on retiring abroad with adequate healthcare?
-Contact us to discuss or complete our international health plan quote request form.
+Contact us to discuss or complete our global health insurance quote request form.
 We will then get back to you with additional questions and/or a quote.
 We also recommend you download our international health insurance guidebook!